-If you’re looking into building your mining rig frames, then check this guide where we share our DIY plans on how to build one.
+If you’re looking into building your mining rig frames, then check this guide with dimensions, where we share our DIY plans on how to build one.

 One thing I like about building my mining rig frames is the fact I can customize them in any I want if I need to from 6 GPU to 13 GPUs and even more if I decide to scale the original blueprint.